facebookresearch/personal-timeline/README.md

 1. Download your data from Spotify here -- https://support.spotify.com/us/article/data-rights-and-privacy-settings/
 They say it can take up to 30 days, but it took about 2 days.
 They'll email you when it's ready.

-2. Create two new directory under `personal-data` folder
+2. Create a new directory under `personal-data` folder
     ```$ mkdir ~/personal-data/spotify```

 3. Move the data into this folder.